patrykslomka/study-path-finder/README.md

 # 📚 STUDY-PATH-FINDER @ Tilburg University

 A web tool to help prospective students find the perfect Bachelor's program at Tilburg University based on their interests and goals.
-Built with Next.js, TypeScript, and powered by AI (llama3.2 via Ollama).
+Built with Next.js, TypeScript, and powered by AI (Claude 3 Haiku via Anthropic API).

 ## ✨ Features
 - **Guided Search**: Step-by-step questions to match programs based on interests, career goals, and skills.